 ServiceNow← Back to start

-Player guide — Operation Quiet Harbor
+Player guide — ServiceNow SIR CTF

-Welcome to Operation Quiet Harbor, a Security Incident Response (SIR) Capture-the-Flag.
-A simulated intrusion has been pushed into your own ServiceNow instance.
+Welcome to ServiceNow Security Incident Response (SIR) Capture-the-Flag.
+A simulated intrusion (or queue of incidents) has been pushed into your own ServiceNow instance.
 Your job: triage the incidents, pull out the indicators, and submit them as flags to score on the live leaderboard.

 Every answer is unique to you — flags are derived per player, so they can't be shared.